MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 Read [Office 365 Network Connectivity Principles](https://aka.ms/o365networkingprinciples) to get more information on Office 365 endpoint categories, and to understand the connectivity principles for securely managing Office 365 traffic and getting the best possible performance.

-In the image below you can see an example from a portion of the FQDN table in the Office Online section.
+In the image below, you can see an example from a portion of the FQDN table in the Office Online section.
 The rows are organized by feature and differences in connectivity.
 The first two rows indicate Office Online relies on the endpoints marked Required in the Office 365 Authentication and Identity and portal and shared sections.
 This is typical for a service within Office 365 to rely on these shared services.
 The third row indicates client computers must be able to reach \*.officeapps.live.com to use Office Online and the fourth row indicates computers must also be able to reach \*.cdn.office.net to use Office Online.

 Even though both row three and four are required to use Office Online, they've been separated to indicate the destination is different: